SaiSindhuja197/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/09-create-power-bi-dashboard.md

 25. In the **Add Image Tile** pane, in the **URL** box, enter the complete URL found in the **C:\PL300\PL-300-Microsoft-Power-BI-Data-Analyst-prod\Allfiles\Resources\AdventureWorksLogo_DataURL.txt** file.

-    *You can embed an image by using its URL, or you can use a data URL, which embeds content inline.*
+    >**Note**: You can embed an image by using its URL, or you can use a data URL, which embeds content inline.

 26. At the bottom of the pane, click **Apply**.